ablaom/MachineLearningInJulia2020/tutorials.md

 height = coerce(height, Continuous)
 ```

-Here's an example of data we would want interpreted as `OrderedFactor`:
+Here's an example of data we would want interpreted as
+`OrderedFactor` but isn't:

 ```@example tutorials
 exam_mark = ["rotten", "great", "bla",  missing, "great"]